hfiref0x/VBoxHardenedLoader/Binary/install_signed.md

 #### System

 On "Motherboard" tab ensure Enable I/O API is turned on.
-If you plan to use EFI please read Appendix: Using EFI VM.
+If you plan to use EFI please read Appendix B: Using EFI VM.

 <img src="https://raw.githubusercontent.com/hfiref0x/VBoxHardenedLoader/master/Binary/help/4_settings_mb.png" />